SvenSerneels/direpack/README.md

 `direpack`: a Python 3 library for state-of-the-art statistical dimension reduction techniques
 ==============================================================================================

-This package delivers a `scikit-learn` compatible Python 3 package for some state-of-the art multivariate statistical methods, with a focus on dimension reduction.
+This package delivers a `scikit-learn` compatible Python 3 package for sundry state-of-the art multivariate statistical methods, with a focus on dimension reduction.

 The categories of methods delivered in this package, are:
 - Projection pursuit dimension reduction (`ppdire` folder; cf. [ppdire Documentation file](https://github.com/SvenSerneels/direpack/blob/master/docs/ppdire.md) and [ppdire Examples Notebook](https://github.com/SvenSerneels/direpack/blob/master/examples/ppdire_example.ipynb))
 - Sufficient dimension reduction (`sudire` folder; cf. [sudire Documentation file](https://github.com/SvenSerneels/direpack/blob/master/docs/sudire.md) and [sudire Examples Notebook](https://github.com/SvenSerneels/direpack/blob/master/examples/sudire_example.ipynb)))
 - Robust M-estimators for dimension reduction (`sprm` folder; cf. [SPRM Documentation file](https://github.com/SvenSerneels/direpack/blob/master/docs/sprm.md) and [SPRM Examples Notebook](https://github.com/SvenSerneels/direpack/blob/master/examples/sprm_example.ipynb))

+Further documentation can be found in the [`direpack` publication](https://arxiv.org/abs/2006.01635).

+We hope that this package leads to scientific success.
+If it does so, we kindly ask to cite the `direpack` publication [\0\], as well as the original publication of the corresponding method.

 The package also contains a set of tools for pre- and postprocessing:
 - The `preprocessing` folder provides classical and robust centring and scaling, as well as spatial sign transforms \[4\]